 Yeah, well, to me, this is the number one thing.

-If this election was about the rust belt getting their jobs back, we better get them their jobs back.
+If this election was about the Rust Belt getting their jobs back, we better get them their jobs back.

 Yep.

-And and I think this look, I know the carrier, all right.
+And I think this, look, I know the carrier, all right, we're talking about a thousand jobs.

-And I don't know of any other president that picked up a phone and said, uh, don't go, stay here.
+And I don't know of any other president that picked up a phone and said, don't go, stay here.

-Yeah, Sean, we've we've talked about this.
+Yeah, Sean, we've talked about this.

 They worked their tail up.